Should I become a travel CRNA? Pay, contracts, and what most CRNAs don't tell you

 If you’re considering locum supplementation: Start with a single locum contract during a vacation window at your permanent job to test the logistics before committing to travel as a primary strategy.

 The travel CRNA market is real and can be financially rewarding.
-But it’s a business decision that requires more analysis than the headline rates suggest, and the supervision landscape, tax rules, and contract terms all create meaningful variation between what travel CRNA work looks like on paper and what it looks like in practice.
+It is a business decision that requires more analysis than the headline rates suggest, and the supervision landscape, tax rules, and contract terms all create meaningful variation between what travel CRNA work looks like on paper and what it looks like in practice.